 A professional Garden Consultant will give you independent advice.
 Their advice is unbiased because they are being paid to only give advice and do not assume that they will be the Contractor who actually does the manual work.
 Professional Garden Consultants will often have an area of interest that they specialise in (such as wildflowers etc.) or offer general advice such as writing a maintenance schedule.

 In contrast, gardeners are Contractors who will offer advice about the work you have asked them to complete.
-Their public liability insurance includes an element of professional indemnity for the advice they give you only when conducting work you have asked them to carry out.
+Their public liability insurance includes an element of professional indemnity for the advice they give you only when conducting the manual work you have asked them to carry out.

-What do Garden Consultants offer?
+What services do Garden Consultants offer?

-Garden Consultants may also offer:
+A Garden Consultant may offer:

 - Garden tours/guides